bevyengine/rfcs/rfcs/45-stageless.md

 }
 ```

+There are a few important subtleties to bear in mind when working with run criteria:

-**When multiple run criteria are attached to the same system, the system will run if and only if all of those run criteria return true.**
+- when multiple run criteria are attached to the same system, the system will run if and only if all of those run criteria return true

-Run criteria are evaluated "just before" the system that is attached to is run.
+- run criteria are evaluated "just before" the system that is attached to is run
+- if a run criteria is attached to a label, a run criteria system will be generated for each system that has that label
+  - this is essential to ensure that run criteria are checking fresh state without creating very difficult to satify ordering constraints
+  - if you need to ensure that all systems behave the same way during a single pass of the schedule or avoid expensive recomputation, precompute the value and store the result in a resource, then read from that in your run criteria instead

-The state that they read from will always be "valid" when the system that they control is being run: this is important to avoid strange bugs caused by race conditions and non-deterministic system ordering.
+The state that run criteria read from will always be "valid" when the system that they control is being run: this is important to avoid strange bugs caused by race conditions and non-deterministic system ordering.
 It is impossible, for example, for a game to be paused *after* the run criteria checked if the game was paused but before the system that relied on the game not being paused completes.
 In order to understand exactly what this means, we need to understand atomic ordering constraints.